Academic Program Committee 2019-2020

-The Academic Program Committee will concern itself with the University's long-term plans and strategic initiatives, as well as any major changes or issues requiring particularly extensive study or deliberatios related to the academic mission.
+The Academic Program Committee will concern itself with the University's long-term plans and strategic initiatives, as well as any major changes or issues requiring particularly extensive study or deliberations related to the academic mission.

-CHAIR: Lisa MacFarlane (TD) English COLA
+CHAIR: Lisa MacFarlane English, COLA

 Thomas Haines, English COLA